By Luis A. Marrero, M.A., RODP, LLP

 The Five Meaningful Life Strivings are the currency of a meaningful economy.
 Those committed to genuinely succeed in life transact on meaningful currency.
 Hence, Logotelogy’s Five Meaningful Life Strivings are required conditions for long-lasting progress and thriving, be it personal, in group and organizational settings, as well as when applied to environmental and international situations.
 All interventions for improvement and growth, according to Logotelogy, must meet the Meaningful Five Strivings test.
 This applies to coaching, counseling, therapy, consulting, education, and development.

-In addition, interventions require that each striving be followed in sequence since – for the most part – it is a pre-requisite to the next.
+In addition, improvement initiatives require that each striving be followed in sequence since – for the most part – it is a pre-requisite to the next.
 For instance, it is impossible to feel safe and in peace if one is not surrounded by considerate and caring people committed to one’s well-being.
 In other words, a person can have peace of mind when others can be depended to “have one’s backs”.
 Consider also Barbara Fredrickson’s broaden-and-build theory (2004) where positive emotions such as happiness “appear to broaden people’s momentary throught-action repertoirs and build their enduring personal resources (Fredrickson 1998, 2001).
 Following this sequence, we label transacting, leading and managing through meaningful means as “The Path to a Meaningful Life.”
 On the other hand, — aligned with strong psychological research — starting from prosperity with the intent of buying and pursuing interest, happiness, peace and peace of mind, as well as love, is doomed to fail.
 We call that approach, “The Path to a Meaningless Life.”

 “For success, like happiness, cannot be pursued, it must ensue, and it only does so as the unintended side -effect of one’s personal dedication to a cause greater than oneself.
 Happiness must happen, and the same holds for success; you have to let it happen by not caring about it.”
 Viktor Frankl, Man’s Search for Meaning